 Shop from a range of 100% Aboriginal owned and led businesses on the Trading Blak marketplace.
-They feature a range of stores selling everything from beautiful accessories, striking pieces of clothing as well as wellbeing items like yoga mats and tea.
+It features a range of stores selling everything from beautiful accessories, striking pieces of clothing and wellbeing items like yoga mats and tea.

-Trading Blak began in an effort to stop the exploitation of Aboriginal art, culture, people and Blak businesses.
+Trading Blak began to stop the exploitation of Aboriginal art, culture, people and Blak businesses.

 Haus of Dizzy

 Find bold, playful, statement-making jewellery that celebrates and honours Indigenous culture designed by proud Wiradjuri designer, Kristy Dickinson.
 Often featuring powerful political and social messages, each piece is handmade in Melbourne/Naarm.